-The respondent and the complainant may request a postponement for reasonable cause or a separate hearing from other respondents.
+The respondent and the complainant may request a postponement for reasonable cause, which may be granted at the discretion of the university.
 A request for a postponement for reasonable cause must be made in writing, include supporting rationale and be received by the person sending the hearing notification at least two business days before the scheduled hearing.
+The university reserves the right to reschedule a hearing for the first appropriate available date.

-3335-23-10 Hearing procedures.
+3335-23-12 Hearing procedures.